matrix-org/matrix-spec-proposals/proposals/1730-cs-api-in-login-response.md

 * Since the portal already has knowledge of the location of the C-S API for the target homeserver, and has mapped the login request onto the correct HS, it feels redundant to have a separate mechanism which repeats that mapping.

+### Add an alternative redirection mechanism in the login flow

+We could specify that the `/login` response could contain a `redirect` field property instead of the existing `user_id`/`access_token`/`device_id` properties.
+The `redirect` property would give the C-S API of the target HS.
+The client would then repeat its `/login` request, and use the specified endpoint for all future C-S interaction.

+This approach would complicate client implementations.

+[1] The reason more state is needed is as follows: because the portal is now redirecting the login rather than proxying it, it cannot modify the login dictionary.
+This is a problem for the single-sign-on flow, which culminates in an `m.login.token` login.
+The only way that the portal can identify a given user session - and thus know where to redirect to - is via the login token, and of course, it cannot modify that token without making it invalid for the target HS.
+It therefore has to use the login token as a session identifier, and store session state..